ninaschulte/mortgage-calculator/README.md

 ## Frameworks/Libraries, Programmes and Tools
 ### Python modules/packages:
 #### Standard library imports:
+[os](https://docs.python.org/3/library/os.html) module for various operating system-related tasks.
+#### Third-party imports:
+- [Colorama](https://pypi.org/project/colorama/) used to add colors and styles to the project.
+- [Simple Menu](https://pypi.org/project/simple-term-menu/) was used to implement the menu.
+Other tools:
+- [Codeanywhere]([https://pypi.org/project/colorama/](https://dashboard.codeanywhere.com/)) was used to edit code.
+- [Git](https://git-scm.com/download/mac)Git was used to version control of the website.
+- [Github]([https://pypi.org/project/colorama/](https://github.com/))Github was used to host the code of the website
+- [Heroku]([[https://pypi.org/project/colorama/](https://dashboard.codeanywhere.com/)](https://devcenter.heroku.com/articles/getting-started-with-python#set-up))Heroku was used to deploy the project
 ## Bugs
+### Solved
-### Validate data on money input fields
+#### Validate data on money input fields
-I have a code with three money inputs that need to be validated.
+1. I have a code with three money inputs that need to be validated.
 In my first version of the code, I attempted to validate all three inputs through one while loop.
 The issue here was that the error messages didn't appear, and in case of an error, the terminal just displayed the same question again.
 ```python
 def get_money_info():
     """